hodefoting/gedl/README.md

 ### caching architecture

-The core of gedls architecture is the data storage model, the text file that the user sees as a project file contains - together with the referenced source assets, the complete description of how to generate a video for a sequence.
+The core of gcuts architecture is the data storage model, the text file that the user sees as a project file contains - together with the referenced source assets, the complete description of how to generate a video for a sequence.